EU04

 The choice fell on VEB Lokomotivbau-Elektrotechnische Werke ‘Hans Beimler of Hennigsdorf, Eastern Germany (known by the abbreviation LEW – former AEG and Borsig plant, now a part of Bombardier), which had had some experience with electric locomotives, although had never built any with DC engines.
 Negotiations started in 1950 and detailed design was prepared between 1952 and 1954 with participation of Polish specialists.
 Two prototypes – serial numbers 6678/1954 and 6679/1954 – were delivered in January 1955 and designated E201 and E202, respectively (first electric locomotives in PKP service had no class designations, only service numbers preceded by capital ‘E’ letter).
 The entire batch numbered 25 examples and last of them were accepted in March 1956.
 In 1955 these locomotives were classed E04 and later, in accordance with new standard issued in 1958, re-classed EU04.
 As with all new electric locomotives, they were first based in Warsaw and later, with mounting supplies of more modern and reliable EU05s and EU06s, moved to other areas, mainly in southern Poland.
 Of course, long-distance passenger traffic was their first domain; they had been designed to haul 650-tonne drafts at 100 km/h and maximum speed was set at 110 km/h.
 EU04s were classed as universal machines and could haul drafts up to 1800 tonnes at 70 km/h (or over 3000 tonnes double-headed), but were initially seldom used with freight trains.

 In 1966, all EU04s were transferred to Upper Silesia and from mid-1970s they were gradually shifted to local traffic and secondary duties.
 Supplanted in passenger traffic by superior Czechoslovak and British machines – and later license-built variant of the latter – they ended their service with PKP hauling freight trains.
-EU04-06 and EU04-25 were written off in 1965 and 1974, respectively (probably as a result of accidents), but withdrawal of the entire class started in February 1978 with EU04-07 and EU04-13.
+EU04-06 and EU04-16 were written off in 1965 and 1969, respectively (as a result of accidents) and EU04-25 followed in 1974.
+Withdrawal of the entire class started in February 1978 with EU04-07 and EU04-13.
 Last examples in service were EU04-11 and EU04-18, written off in March 1983; the latter ended up as the stationary heating car in Bielsko.
-EU04-24 (s/n 6701/1955), withdrawn from service in June 1982, is now on static display at the Industry and Railway Museum (former locomotive depot) in Jaworzyna Śląska.
+EU04-24 (LEW 6701/1955), withdrawn from service in June 1982, is now on static display at the Industry and Railway Museum (former locomotive depot) in Jaworzyna Śląska.

 Main technical data